quicwg/base-drafts/draft-ietf-quic-transport.md

 frame sent in the first Initial packet.
 Cryptographic handshake messages subsequent to the first do not need to fit within a single UDP datagram.

 #### Abandoning Initial Packets {#discard-initial}

-A client stops both sending and processing Initial packets when it sends its first Handshake packet.
-A server stops sending and processing Initial packets when it receives its first Handshake packet.
+Endpoints cease both sending and processing Initial packets when it receives a Handshake packet containing a KEYS_READY frame.
 Though packets might still be in flight or awaiting acknowledgment, no further Initial packets need to be exchanged beyond this point.
 Initial packet protection keys are discarded (see Section 4.10 of {{QUIC-TLS}}) along with any loss recovery and congestion control state (see Sections 5.3.1.2 and 6.9 of {{QUIC-RECOVERY}}).

 Any data in CRYPTO frames is discarded - and no longer retransmitted - when Initial keys are discarded.

 ### 0-RTT {#packet-0rtt}